Affiliate links on Android Authority may earn us a commission. Learn more.

 It’s still early innings, but the cloud gaming competition is starting to heat up.
 Big players are quickly entering the market, but the first two big fish were Google Stadia and GeForce Now.
-Google Stadia may have been the first to flip the switch, but can GeForce Now steal its thunder and become the cloud gaming service of choice?
+Google Stadia was the first to flip the switch, but the service was shut down in early 2023.
+GeForce Now was always a strong contender, but can it fill the empty shoes of being the cloud gaming service of choice?
+Let’s take a look.

 Google Stadia vs GeForce Now: Graphics and performance

 Let’s kick things off with what is likely the main drawing point of the future of cloud gaming: performance.
-Without getting into meaningless teraflop comparisons, both GeForce Now and Google Stadia offer high-end specs that will cost a pretty penny to match on a personal computer.
+Without getting into meaningless teraflop comparisons, GeForce Now and Google Stadia offer high-end specs that will cost a pretty penny to match on a personal computer.
 However, they differ in how they approach the task.

-While Stadia uses proprietary Linux-based technology to enhance game streaming, GeForce Now simply gives you access to a powerful computer in the cloud.
-This means that generally GFN can run supported games (even cutting-edge AAA titles) at the highest graphical settings.
+While Stadia used proprietary Linux-based technology to enhance game streaming, GeForce Now simply gives you access to a powerful computer in the cloud.
+This means that generally, GFN can run supported games (even cutting-edge AAA titles) at the highest graphical settings.
 If you’re willing to pay for a premium membership, you can also access the latest RTX graphics with ray tracing technology, although only a few games support this currently.

 Plus, by tinkering with the settings, GeForce Now allows you to switch to 720p 120fps, which is perfect for competitive titles like Overwatch.

-The catch is that the stream caps out at 1440p if you don’t have an Nvidia Shield TV.
-If you plan on playing on a 4K TV with a big screen in your living room, the graphics will look great but the lower resolution might be noticeable to some.
-Stadia’s Pro membership, on the other hand, has the capability of streaming in 4K 60fps if your internet can handle it.
+The catch is that the stream caps out at 1440p if you don’t have an NVIDIA Shield TV.
+If you plan on playing on a 4K TV with a big screen in your living room, the graphics will look great, but the lower resolution might be noticeable to some.
+Stadia’s Pro membership, on the other hand, had the capability of streaming in 4K 60fps if your internet can handle it.

-That said, only a handful of games currently support true 4K on Stadia, and many of those are limited to 4K 30fps.
-The rest are simply upscaled to 4K, and 120fps is completely off the table.
+That said, only a handful of games supported true 4K on Stadia, many of which were limited to 4K 30fps.
+The rest upscaled to 4K, and 120fps was entirely off the table.